Everything you need to know about Medium Light Fishing Rods

 First, you can never go wrong with 13 Fishing.
 I consistently buy, use, and recommend their products.
 For the money, I don’t think anyone is more consistent in providing great equipment that I personally use and recommend.
 For light power rods, I’d recommend a 13 Fishing Omen Black.
 This is more of their base rod option and comes in just over $100.
 But it performs like a $150 rod in my opinion.
 I also find that 13 Fishing leans just slightly in the lighter side of powers in comparison to other manufacturers which I personally like in a medium light rod.

-But if you really want a great budget option, it’s hard to beat the Bass Pro Shops Micro Lite Graphite series.
-They are $60 regularly but often go on sale for below $50.
+If you really want a great budget option, it’s hard to beat the KastKing Spartacus series.
+They are $50 and come in tons of length and power options.
 Price wise the only comparison is something like an Ugly Stik, and while I grew up using Ugly Stik’s I have to say there is no comparison.
-Bass Pro rods are lighter, more sensitive, and durable.
-If you don’t want to spend a bunch of money on a new rod, Bass Pro Micro Lite Graphite series is the go to.
+KastKing rods are made with pure graphite which means they are more sensitive and has coated eyelets for smoother casting.
+If you don’t want to spend a bunch of money on a new rod, KastKing is my go to and available on Amazon.

 St. Croix Legend Elite